moustario/amazonia/README.md

 *by mourstario*

-This is a small class project for the web app cours at Plzen zcu.
+This is a small class project for the web app course at Plzen zcu.

 ## To run